batteries76/switch-maven/coding-basics/coding-basics-js.md

 `federer.age` gives us back the integer 36, for example.

 You can think of all that we have seen so far as falling into two levels.
 The elementary datatypes are the building blocks of everything else that happens.
-They are _string_, _float_, _integer_, _boolean_, and _nil_.
+They are _string_, _number_(_float_, _integer_), _boolean_, _undefined_, and _null_.
 These are the basic structures: the elements that we can use to build our world.
-And then we also have two useful structures that are inbuilt into Ruby to help us combine these lower level elements: arrays and hashes.
+And then we also have two useful structures that are inbuilt into JS to help us combine these lower level elements: _arrays_ and _objects_.

 In the same way as we are all made from the same elements, but just in different combinations, all code ever is is those basic datatypes being pushed around all over the place in larger structures.